khoa-ho/compiler/README.md

 Overview
 --------

-A simple compiler implemented in OCaml
+A compiler, implemented in OCaml, for a simple statically-typed functional language

 Usage